Poetry Goes to the Movies: The Poem Noir

 About this course:

 Small wonder many poets feel an affinity for those low-budget black-and-white movies that emerged in the 1940s.
 Unlike the big studio romances and musicals of the day with their inevitable happy endings, the noir "B movies" seemed to expose the American dream's dark flipside.
-Through reading examples of "poems noir" and watching the classics Night and the City and L.A.
-Confidential, you explore ways in which movies can inform and become the source for your poems.
+Through reading examples of "poems noir" and watching the classics Double Indemnity and Body Heat, you explore ways in which movies can inform and become the source for your poems.
 In-class exercises as well as your own independent writings use noir's snappy dialogue, themes, mood, and signature imagery as starting places for poetry.
-The goal is to take your first drafts of poems noir through the workshop process with attention to clarity, vividness of language, and impact on the reader, and to emerge with polished work.
+The goal is to take your first drafts of poems noir through the workshop process with attention to clarity, vividness of language, and impact on the reader; and emerge with polished work.
 Those who successfully complete the course will have an opportunity to present some portion of their writings at a public event celebrating Bunker Hill.